Content

 A wide-scale supply outage would cause enormous economic damage.
 Consequently, Swissgrid must keep the transmission system available for the supply of electricity at all times.
 It is therefore essential to have an intact grid infrastructure and to secure the availability of IT and communication systems.
 Meeting these prerequisites can be jeopardised by, for example, technical problems, natural disasters, operating errors and criminal actions.
 Among other measures, Swissgrid mitigates these risks by implementing redundancies and standardised processes to eliminate faults in grid systems and in system operations.
 Adequate training and development of personnel ensures that employees respond appropriately.

 Security of supply also depends on the availability of control and redispatch power to balance short-term deviations between production and consumption, and to control grid congestion.
 The shift from large thermal power plants (nuclear and coal-fired power plants), which supply constant and deterministic electrical energy, to decentralised, volatile solar and wind power plants as part of the energy transition is making it increasingly difficult to meet these conditions.
-Swissgrid therefore works continuously to optimise the Swiss market for ancillary services, and cooperates with transmission system operators in neighbouring countries to increase market liquidity.
+Swissgrid is therefore continuously optimising the Swiss market for ancillary services and cooperating with Swiss industry partners and transmission system operators in neighbouring countries to increase market liquidity.

 The threat of cyber attacks is steadily rising due to the speed at which technology changes (which potential attackers also exploit), the countless possible modes of attack, as well as growing system integration across companies.
 To reduce this risk, Swissgrid is continuously developing its processes and systems to detect cyber threats early and defend itself against them.

-Swissgrid has emergency procedures and structures in place in the highly unlikely event that infrastructures or systems fail permanently or the grid can no longer be controlled.
-Exercises with authorities and industry partners also took place again in 2023, such as practising OSTRAL procedures and carrying out regular grid restoration exercises with distribution system operators and foreign transmission system operators.
+Swissgrid has emergency procedures and structures in place in the highly unlikely event that infrastructures or systems fail over an extended period or the grid can no longer be controlled.
+Exercises with authorities and industry partners also took place again in 2024, such as practising OSTRAL procedures and carrying out regular grid restoration exercises with distribution system operators and foreign transmission system operators.
+In 2024, several drills were organised to ensure the proper functioning of emergency procedures, including the overall emergency drill «Uranus» to test cooperation between the emergency organisations at the Gösgen nuclear power station, ENSI, the relevant federal, cantonal and municipal authorities and Swissgrid.

 Grid capacity